heremaps/xyz-documentation/docs/api/quickstart/acquiringcredentials.md

 access_token=<token>
 ```

-To obtain the credentials for an application, please visit <http://developer.here.com/plans> to register with HERE.

-You can read more about tokens, where to get and how to use them on the [Generate tokens](../getting-token.md) page.
+You can read more about how to use tokens on the [Generate tokens](../getting-token.md) page.